 22. Retirement savings

 Spouses and family members of service members can also get savings on retirement accounts.
 Thrift Savings Plans (TSPs) are among the lowest-cost plans available and help you save for retirement with lower annual fees and expenses.
-You can also get a 10 percent guaranteed return on your savings with the Savings Deposit Program, which lets deployed service members invest up to $10,000 and earn annual interest rates of up to 10 percent.
+You can also get a 10 percent guaranteed return on your savings with the Savings Deposit Program, which lets military members serving in designated combat zones invest up to $10,000 and earn annual interest rates of up to 10 percent while they are deployed

 23. State tax breaks

-Depending on the state where they live, there could be tax breaks to help service members and their families save money.
+Service members may benefit from state tax breaks, depending on where they live.
 For example, in Minnesota, veterans’ retirement pay is exempt from state taxes.
 Combat pay is free of state taxes in every state except New Jersey.
 Some states provide tax breaks on military pay if you are active-duty military or a reservist.

 24. Emergency loans and resources